 On May 13, 2014, the Corporation acquired the OTPPB 50% interest in CDP for a purchase price of \$21 million.
-The Corporation thus owns 100% of CDP commencing May 13, 2014.
-The acquisition of CDP has diversified the Corporation's royalty asset base underlying coal and potash assets.
-As a result, the Corporation has reclassified the investment in joint venture it held in CDP at April 30, 2014 and has accounted for the purchase of CDP in accordance with IFRS 3 Business Combinations.
+With 100% ownership of CDP commencing May 13, 2014, the Corporation has reclassified the investment in joint venture it held in CDP at April 30, 2014 and accounted for the purchase of CDP in accordance with IFRS 3 Business Combinations.
 No gain or loss has been recognized as a result of this acquisition being completed in stages.